-The infection prevention and control programme (IPC) and its content and detail are appropriate for the size, complexity, and degree of risk associated with the service.
-There is a job description for the IPC coordinator.
+The infection prevention and control programme and its content and detail are appropriate for the size, complexity, and degree of risk associated with the service.
+There is a job description for the infection control coordinator.
 The infection prevention and control programme is designed to link to the quality and risk management system.
 The programme is reviewed annually at an organisational level.
-The clinical manager is the IPC coordinator for the care home.
-The IPC coordinator has completed specific training for the role.
+The clinical manager is the infection control coordinator for the care home and has completed specific training for the role.